 Our contractual obligations and commitments relate primarily to our operating leases and non-cancelable purchase obligations under agreements with various research and development organizations and suppliers in the ordinary course of business.
-See Note 6, "Commitments and Contingencies" to our financial statements for further information.
+See Note 5, "Commitments and Contingencies" to our Condensed Financial Statements for further information.